 If you’ve been through the process of bankruptcy, you will know just how damaging it can be for your finances, credit score, and even your confidence within the market.
 However, damaging the experience is though, there is always a way out and we will try to provide some hope for you today.
-At Turkin Mortgages, we regularly see people who have experienced bankruptcy and we tell them the following when attempting to get a mortgage.
+At Leon Turkin & Team, we regularly see people who have experienced bankruptcy and we tell them the following when attempting to get a mortgage.

 First and foremost, lenders are now more understanding than ever and this is partially due to the global crisis from which we are still recovering four years after its end.
 If you approach any high street lender, you will probably be shown the door within an instant but this doesn’t mean you should give up.
-Instead, you should contact a mortgage broker just like our service here at Turkin Mortgages.
+Instead, you should contact a mortgage broker just like our service here at Leon Turkin & Team.

 Over the years, we have built some fantastic relationships with banks as well as private lenders.
 With no opinion one way or the other, we can provide you with totally impartial advice whilst finding you the very best rates in the market.
 After bankruptcy, lenders will try to take advantage of your circumstances so having a professional by your side will allow you to remain in the strongest position possible.

 After bankruptcy, your largest issue is likely to be the deposit and how much you can afford.
 Immediately after bankruptcy, most lenders will look for a 50% deposit regardless of the property and this is something not many can afford (not least after your most recent declaration).
 Therefore, it pays to wait and this should decrease to 30% after around two years before then falling to 25% after three years.
 If you really want to play the waiting game, the required deposit after 5/6 years can be as little as 5% if you build your credit rating successfully.